alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Team comments**

 - Agreed.
-I think this is an IA thing, could potentially be solved with a task list / Check your answers type approach Chunk the page up into digestible sections
+I think this is an information architecture thing, could potentially be solved with a task list / Check your answers type approach
+Chunk the page up into digestible sections
 - I think people expected this screen to be a preview of the form questions.
 Adding more detail to each entry might help explain what things are
-- Having a task list approach would mean we could show the next step/stage as they progress through the form creation process
+- Having a task list approach would mean we could show the next step as they progress through the form creation process
-- That task list idea may help to provide the structure they'd need to know and then supported by good design and maybe training materials.
+- That task list idea may help to provide the structure they'd need, that could be further supported by good design and maybe training materials.
 - P2 Expected a ‘save and finish’ button - is this something we need to consider?

 #### **Ideas**

 - explore task list / Check your answers type approach to break up the page into sections
-    - “Your pages” > “Our pages” (CYA/Confirmation) > “Next steps” (get the form live)
+    - “Your pages” > “Our pages” (Check your answers/Confirmation) > “Next steps” (get the form live)
 - Can we add numbers down the side?
-- Can we make it so the list is more delineated between questions - thinker line?
+- Can we make it so the list is more delineated between questions - maybe with a thicker line?
 - How can we make it so that users can shift up and down by section or by more than one question at a time?
-E.g. Jump up button
+For example with a "Jump up" button
 - Consider more descriptive labels for 'up' and 'down'?
-'Move up' and 'move down' might be quite cumbersome though
+'Move up' and 'Move down' might be quite cumbersome though

 #### **Actions**

 - [X] hide everything except “Add a question” button, until at least one question has been added
 - [X] remove content “X page draft form.”
-- [X] improve chunking of generated versus created questions/pages
+- [X] improve chunking of user generated versus automatically created questions/pages

 ---